Obtaining configuration information

 cd android && ./gradlew signingReport

 . - Scroll to the top of output, see the fingerprints.
-Debug fingerprint is used in dev, release fingerprint is used for release APK.
+Debug fingerprint is used for debug apk, release fingerprint is used for release APK.

 Check if "Google Play App Signing" is enabled for your app in the console.
 If it is enabled, you need to take the following steps: